gvanrossum/patma/README.md

         raise ValueError("Not a point")
 ```

 Study that one carefully!
-The first pattern has two literals, and can
+The first pattern has two literals and can
 be thought of as an extension of the literal pattern shown above.
 But
 the next two patterns combine a literal and a variable, and the
 variable *captures* a value from the subject (`point`).
 The fourth